 Even a single missing shingle can result in major leakage and damage inside the house.
-This is why it’s imperative to do your best to prevent problems with regular maintenance at Roof Repair Colorado Springs.
+This is why it’s imperative to do your best to prevent problems with regular maintenance.

 A broken shingle isn’t just ugly; it can also lead to roof leaks.
 Luckily, fixing it is relatively simple if you can find a matching replacement.
 Before you start, however, it’s important to make sure your ladder is secure and that there’s someone at the base of the ladder to help if needed.
 It’s also a good idea to pick a day that isn’t too hot or cold; shingles are more likely to crack or break in extreme weather.